scottwater/taylorbryant.github.io/_posts/2017-07-17-create-a-bash-alias-for-a-terminal-command.md

 layout: post
 ---

 Do you find yourself frequently typing out the same command in Terminal?
-One simple way to make your workflow more efficient is to create an alias.
+One simple way to make your workflow more efficient is to create a Bash alias.

 ### Follow these simple steps
 - Open your terminal emulator of choice.
 I use the macOS default **Terminal**.